CylonicRaider/Instant/docs/RUNNING.md

   are swapped in (or new instances are started).
 Requires a master process (see below) to be effective; falls back to an equivalent of `restart` otherwise.

+Each subcommand listed here accepts a list of process names (as defined in the configuration file; see below) to act upon as positional arguments.
+The subcommands produce *status reports* for each of the processes affected; these are accumulated and displayed in the order given on the command line (or the configuration file, if no processes are named on the command line) as default;
+to display them as they arrive, pass a `--sort=no` option to the subcommands;
+to disable the status reports entirely, pass a `--verbose=no`.

 **TL;DR**: Skip to the example subsection below, copy the configuration file to `config/run.ini` in the Instant directory, modify it to your needs, and